lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ```

 But doesn't this all seem to be nothing but a rephrasing, some syntactic rearrangement, of the same thing?
-It is and the above works in Scala 2.10 but when upgrading to Scala 2.11 the compiler has become smarter and figured it out:
+It is and the above *only works in Scala 2.10* but when upgrading to Scala 2.11 the compiler has become smarter and figured it out:

 ```scala
 [warn] .../src/main/scala/M2eeJsonProtocol.scala:12: non-variable type argument